How to Maintain a Trading Log That Actually Improves Performance

 Raw trade data tells you what happened.
 Context tells you why.
 The second stage involves adding the qualitative layer that transforms your log from a transaction record into a learning tool.

-TradeZella's strategy tagging system lets you categorize each trade by setup type: "breakout," "reversal," "news event," or whatever categories match your approach.
+Strategy tagging lets you categorize each trade by setup type: "breakout," "reversal," "news event," or whatever categories match your approach.
 You add notes on market conditions, your emotional state entering the trade, and whether you followed your rules.
-Custom templates ensure you capture the same information consistently across every trade, making patterns easier to spot.
+Custom templates ensure you capture the same information consistently, making patterns easier to spot.

-The Playbooks feature stores your standardized entry and exit rules, along with notes, images, and even code snippets if you use algorithmic elements.
+The Playbooks feature stores your standardized entry and exit rules, along with notes and images.
 When you tag a trade with a specific playbook, TradeZella tracks performance per strategy automatically.
 You see which setups actually make money over time versus which ones just feel good in the moment.

 Stage 3: Pattern Recognition and Review